digidotcom/python-devicecloud/docs/streams.rst

 Streams Overview
 ----------------

-Data Streams on the device cloud provide a mechanism for storing time-series values over a long period of time.
+Data Streams on Device Cloud provide a mechanism for storing time-series values over a long period of time.
 Each individual value in the time series is known as a Data Point.

-There are a few basic operations supported by the device cloud on streams which are supported by the device cloud and this library.
+There are a few basic operations supported by Device Cloud on streams which are supported by Device Cloud and this library.
 Here we give examples of each.

 Listing Streams